Hand & Upper Extremity Fellowship

 Any resident who has completed a plastic, orthopedic, or general surgery residency program is eligible for the fellowship.
 The final applicant must be eligible to obtain a medical license in the Commonwealth of Massachusetts and meet all of the credentialing criteria of the BIDMC.

 The goal of the Hand and Microsurgery Fellowship is to train fellows in the art and science of upper extremity pathology and surgery.
 The fellowship provides comprehensive training in the medical treatment of the upper extremity.
-It helps the trainee to refine his/her competence and to demonstrate proficiency in the preoperative, operative, and postoperative management of all types of hand surgery including innovative microsurgical approaches and techniques, wrist arthroscopies, wrist and hand arthroplasties, acute trauma, bony and soft tissue reconstruction procedures, and minimally invasive hand surgery.
+It helps the trainee to refine their competence and to demonstrate proficiency in the preoperative, operative, and postoperative management of all types of hand surgery, including innovative microsurgical approaches and techniques, wrist arthroscopies, wrist and hand arthroplasties, acute trauma, bony and soft tissue reconstruction procedures, and minimally invasive hand surgery.

 Clinical Rotations

-BIDMC Hand Fellows rotate in a multitude of surgical and ambulatory settings, all of which expand the fellows experience in hand surgery.
+BIDMC Hand Fellows rotate in a multitude of surgical and ambulatory settings, all of which expand the fellows' experience in hand surgery.
 Throughout the year, the fellow rotates on the following services:

 • Adult Hand Plastic Surgery, Beth Israel Deaconess Medical Center & Affiliates